 – Adjustment for AIS is based on receiver sensitivity and antenna characteristics (gain, radiation pattern and angular offset of the position of the interfering source relative to the antenna)

-– Adjustment based upon the sweep measurement bandwidth compared to the bandwidth of the victim receiver, based upon the type of detector used to measure interference (e.g., average, quasi-peak and peak) and the type of interference encountered.
+– Consideration of the measurement resolution bandwidth compared to the bandwidth of the victim receiver, based upon the type of detector used to measure interference (e.g., average, quasi-peak and peak) and the type of interference encountered, as noted in Section 2.1.3.2 and 2.1.3.5.

-– Adjustment for reactive near field effect in partially illuminating a 2.5 m shipboard VHF marine radio antenna, for example, from an unintentional emitter separated by as little as 1 m or even 0.3 meters.
+– Adjustment for reactive near field effect in partially illuminating a 2.5 m shipboard VHF marine radio antenna, for example, from an unintentional emitter separated by as little as 1 m or even 0.3 meters, as noted in ANNEX 2.
 The reactive near field for such an antenna begins at 1.5 m separation.

 2.1.3.1 Field strength determination examples for the automatic identification system